EmanueleDB/movies/README.md

-Sure, I'd be happy to help improve your README.
-Here's a revised version with some corrections and enhancements:

----

 # Project Setup and Execution

 This project requires **Node v21.6.1** or higher and **npm v10.4.0**.
 However, it is recommended to use `pnpm` for a faster experience.